 Federal agencies are required to aggressively pursue collection action on all debts arising out of their activities.
 Debts owed to the United States can arise from various Federal Government programs and actions, including loan and loan guarantee programs; overpayments to beneficiaries, Federal employees, or contractors; or penalties and fines owed from violations of law, etc. Each Federal agency should establish and implement effective collection strategies that suit its needs.
 Collection strategies must meet all statutory and regulatory requirements, and should include use of all authorized and appropriate debt collection tools.
-One such tool is the referral of nontax debts to FMS for debt collection services.
+One such tool is the referral of nontax debts to Fiscal Service for debt collection services.

 The provisions of this TFM chapter: